Pasamalar: Release and reception

 Pasamalar was released on 27 May 1961.
 The film was a commercial success, running for over 26 weeks, thereby becoming a silver jubilee film.
 The Tamil magazine Ananda Vikatan called it a milestone film and mentioned that though films may come and go, this one would stay forever in the hearts of those who had a chance to see it.
 Kanthan of Kalki appreciated Aaroor Dass' dialogues and the songs, saying that despite certain flaws, Pasamalar (flower of love) was a vasamalar (flower of fragrance).
 The film won National Film Award for Best Feature Film in Tamil – Certificate of Merit for the Second Best Feature Film in 1962.It was included alongside various Sivaji-starrers in a compilation DVD Yettavathu Ulaga Athisayam Sivaji (Sivaji Ganesan: Eighth Wonder of the World), which was released in May 2012.

 Remakes

 Pasamalar has been remade in number of languages.
 The first Hindi remake, Rakhi (1962) was directed by Bhimsingh, the director of the original.
 It was again remade in Hindi in 1986 as Aisa Pyaar Kahan.
-It was remade in Telugu as Rakta Sambandham (1962) with Savitri reprising her role, in Kannada as Vathsalya (1965), and in Malayalam as Santha Oru Devatha (1977).
+It was remade in Telugu as Rakta Sambandham (1962) with Savitri reprising her role, in Sinhala as Suhada Sohoyuro (1963), in Kannada as Vathsalya (1965), and in Malayalam as Santha Oru Devatha (1977).